Return to the main TTYtter page

 true and false in Boolean fields are rendered as literal text

 to generate any output if it desires.
-Default behaviour is to display screen
+Default behaviour is to display the DM

 name, time stamp provided by Twitter, and the text of the direct message.